Bruce McLaren — Class of 1991

 McLaren Motor Racing began with a car purchased from Roger Penske and powered by an Oldsmobile engine.
 In 1964, it won in its first outing at Mosport.
 It started an era, even though McLaren was competing in other people’s cars as well.

-By 1965, McLaren severed all other relationships and announced his own GP racing team.
+By 1965, Bruce McLaren severed all other relationships and announced his own Grand Prix racing team.
 He won his first GP race since 1962 at Spa in 1968 and his co-driver, Dennis Hulme, won twice that same year in the McLaren-Ford.
 It was in Sports Car racing where McLaren’s efforts shined.
-In 1966, the Can-Am Series began to develop and McLaren cars finished second twice and third twice in six races.
-The next year, they won five of six and in 1968, four of six.
-Remarkably, in 1969, McLarens won 11 of 11 races.
+In 1966, the Can-Am Series began to develop, and McLaren’s cars finished second twice and third twice in six races.
+The next year, they won five of six, and in 1968, four of six.
+Remarkably, in 1969, McLaren Racing won 11 of 11 races.
 McLaren won some and Hulme won others.
 Once, with Dan Gurney in a third car, the trio finished 1-2-3.

-In 1970, McLaren made the last of his Formula One races, making his 100th start at Monaco that year.
+In 1970, Bruce McLaren made the last of his Formula One races, making his 100th start at Monaco that year.
 On June 2, he was at Goodwood by himself, testing his newest Can-Am challenger, the M8D.
-The rear section of the car broke away at speed, forcing the car to hit an earthen bank.
-McLaren died from his injuries.
+The car’s rear section broke away at speed, forcing the car to hit an earthen bank.
+Bruce McLaren died from his injuries.

 His achievements, especially his contributions to the development of motorsports technology, will never die.